cirosantilli/linux-cheat/terminal.md

 This kills sleep, since it is not programmed to handle `SIGTERM`.

 This is very useful when you want the current application to stop running, because it is taking too long and you don't care about losing its data.

 Note however that applications can handle `SIGTERM`, and some pesky applications won't terminated on `<C-C>` (some may at least ask you if you want to terminate, or tell you how to do so).

 ##c-z

 Send a `SIGSTOP` to foreground process, and put it on background.

-As one may expcet, `SIGSTOP` has the effect of stopping the process.
+As one may expect, `SIGSTOP` has the effect of stopping the process.

 Run: